 IETF working group coordination, which has become common place with

-the current movement because of utilizing SDP and its close ties to
+the current movement because of utilizing SDP.
+By limiting the

-SIP.
-By limiting the RTCWEB technologies used to only those required
+RTCWEB technologies used to only those required for Real-Time

-for Real-Time Communication from the browser (e.g. RTP, ICE/STUN/
+Communication from the browser (e.g. RTP, ICE/STUN/TURN, DTLS), the

-TURN, DTLS), the RTCWEB Working Group is freed from tight couplings
+RTCWEB Working Group is freed from tight couplings with other IETF

-with other IETF working groups, each having their own charters,
+working groups, each having their own charters, schedules, agendas

-schedules, agendas and interests and thus ensures more rapid progress
+and interests and thus ensures more rapid progress between RTCWEB

-between RTCWEB Working Group the W3C and developers who are to use
+Working Group the W3C and developers who are to use this technology.